kuhnst-akros-ch/know-how-transfer/README.md

 5. **Try It Out:** Get your hands dirty—small exercises, together.
 6. *Repeat steps 2–5 for subtopics, if needed.*

-It’s all about getting the basics down so you walk away thinking “I get it!”
+It’s all about getting the basics down, so you walk away thinking “I get it!”
-You might not remember every detail a month later, but you’ll *know* you cracked it once, and can Google your way back any time.
+You might not remember every detail a month later, but you’ll *know* you cracked it once, and can google your way back any time.

 ---